makersacademy/CV/README.md

-## Ladan Torkzaban
-Junior Full Stack Software Developer
+## Ladan Torkzaban _ Junior Full Stack Software Developer

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+After beieng a full time mum for few years ,I have decided to refresh my knowledge and memory from what I have studied in university.
+I joined the Makers academy and achived an incredible experience in 16 weeks on full stack programing  and testing .
+I'm skilled in communiction and pair programming.I love to challenge myself with learning new skills to keep my brain motivated.

 ## Projects